Grammatical gender: Contextual determination of gender

 In languages with masculine and feminine gender, the masculine is usually employed by default to refer to persons of unknown gender and to groups of people of mixed gender.
 Thus, in French the feminine plural pronoun elles always designates an all-female group of people (or stands for a group of nouns all of feminine gender), but the masculine equivalent ils may refer to a group of males or masculine nouns, to a mixed group, or to a group of people of unknown genders.
 In such cases, one says that the feminine gender is semantically marked, whereas the masculine gender is unmarked.

 In English, the problem of gender determination does not arise in the plural, because gender in that language is reflected only in pronouns, and the plural pronoun they does not have gendered forms.
 In the singular, however, the issue frequently arises when a person of unspecified or unknown gender is being referred to.
-In this case it the Singular they has been traditional.
+In this case the singular they has been traditional.

 Since the 18th century it has been prescribed to use the masculine (he), but other solutions are now often preferred.

 In languages with a neuter gender, such as Slavic and Germanic languages, the neuter is often used for indeterminate gender reference, particularly when the things referred to are not people.
 In some cases this may even apply when referring to people, particularly children.
-For example, in English, one may use it to refer to a child, particularly when speaking generically rather than about a particular child of known sex.
+For example, in English, one may use it to refer to a child, particularly when speaking generically rather than about a particular child of known gender.

 In Icelandic (which preserves a masculine–feminine–neuter distinction in both singular and plural), the neuter plural can be used for groups of people of mixed gender, when specific people are meant.
 For example: